 It is filled with cartoon caper throwbacks and nostalgia points that you can notice from a mile away because they are so blatant.
-Like escaping recklessly through a mine shaft in a mining cart, ghosts and monsters of various assortments (including lake monsters), arcane books and supernatural villains and spooky old houses.
+Like, escaping recklessly through a mine shaft in a mining cart, ghosts and monsters of various assortments (including lake monsters), arcane books and supernatural villains and spooky old houses.

 But on the other hand, it took the essence of Scooby Doo and ruined it with unlikable characters.
 Which is kind of the heart of Scooby Doo?
 And why it’s lasted as long as it has?
-So why would you fuck with that?
+So, why would you fuck with that?

 Kerri was annoying as fuck.
-Nate was exceptionally boring considering he was a psych patient who was having conversations with departed Detective Club member, Peter.
+Nate was exceptionally boring considering he was a psych patient who was having conversations with the departed Detective Club member, Peter.
 Andy was aggressive in every way imaginable.
 The only good character was the dog, and then he was ruined on the very. last. page.

-And listen, I’m not going to pretend to be woke enough to call out clear issues in regards to representation, but I’ll just say what I felt and if I’m wrong the SJW army can string me up and scream at me about tolerance and how I’m not liberal enough yet.
+Listen, I’m not going to pretend to be woke enough to call out clear issues in regards to representation, but I’ll just say what I felt and if I’m wrong the SJW army can string me up and scream at me about tolerance and how I’m not liberal enough yet.

 Cantero seemed to get representation right on one hand by creating a diverse cast, but then he fucked it up (to me) with comments about being trans that seemed to be coming from a place of the author’s own personal opinion, and this basically amounted to “kids who think they’re trans will grow out of it later” and that felt icky to me.